madetech/handbook/roles/sfia/designer.md

 * Spots likely usability issues on a public sector website their delivery team has been tasked to replace.
 * Produces designs for services using a predefined design system.
 * Gives Adhoc feedback about a user interface and what to improve.
-* Produces documents that clearly articulate how a users can interact with a service.
+* Produces documents that clearly articulate how users can interact with a service.
 * Comfortable showing in-progress design work
 * Incorporates feedback from groups sessions about improving a specific way of working.